craftcms/docs/docs/getting-started-tutorial/configure/resources.md

 <img src="../images/new-entry-empty.png" alt="Screenshot of new entry screen" />
 </BrowserShot>

-Feel free to play with the content editor a bit
+Feel free to play with the content editor on your own—then check back in so we can go over a couple features you’ll need to be aware of before building out the front-end.